vishwas-r/Insta-Media-Downloader/README.md

 >  Note: Some of the Instagram videos / accounts are private.
 Private Instagram videos are not accessible and can't be downloaded using this tool.

-This tool just uses the information that is freely accessible on Instagram and presents it is a different manner.
-Copyright and trademarks refer to their respective owners.
-Instagram and Instagram logo are trademarks of Facebook Inc.
+This tool just uses the information that is freely accessible on Instagram and presents it in a different manner.
+Copyright and trademarks => refer to their respective owners.